Here we are having more fun than a human being should be allowed to have.

 She fires back at Wolf.

-I've said this time and again for those who pay attention.
+I've said this time and again.

-Wait, but you're saying there's nothing you can do.
+For those who pay attention, it's a legitimate question from Wolf Way, but you're saying there's nothing you can do.

-It's a Republican's war.
+It's a Republicans' war.

 Nothing you can do.

-And of course, there is nothing she can do, so she has to, you know, get mad at Wolf for putting it that way.
+So she has to get mad at Wolf for putting it that way.

 Next question.

-Uh in the Gallup poll, the last one, only 24% of the American public thinks Congress is doing a good job.
+In a Gallup poll, the last one, only 24% of the American public thinks Congress is doing a good job.

-To tell you the truth, I don't approve of the way Congress is ending the war in Iraq myself.
+To tell you the truth, I don't approve the way Congress is ending the war in Iraq myself.

 Your audience should not mistake the rating for Congress as the rating for the Democrats.